snptrs/til/categories/css/specificity.md

 ## Calculating specificity

-This [specificty calculator](https://specificity.keegan.st) lets you enter multiple selectors and then sort by specificity.
+This [specificity calculator](https://specificity.keegan.st) lets you enter multiple selectors and then sort by specificity.

 ## References